 So here are a few suggestions to whet your appetite and help you immerse yourself in some of the famous traditions- old and new and make the most of your time here.

-This has to be at the top of the list because it’s absolutely obligatory to get the punting photo, it would just be wrong not to!
-Apart from that, you will love it.
-It’s an amazing experience to just slip along the river, enjoying the serenity and possibly the hilarity, depending on how able you are at punting!
-It’s not as easy as it looks, there is quite a bit of skill in pushing off from the riverbed and steering it at the same time.
-There is an actual danger of falling in, which is why only people who can swim are allowed to have a go!
+This has to be top of the list because it’s absolutely obligatory to get the punting photo!
+Apart from that, you’ll love it.
+It’s an amazing experience to glide along the river, enjoying the serenity and possibly the hilarity, depending on how well you’re able to ‘punt’!
+It’s not as easy as it looks, there’s some skill needed to push off from the riverbed and steer at the same time.
+There’s a real danger of overbalancing and falling in, which is why only people who can swim should have a go!
 You can hire a ‘chauffeur’ if you don’t want to get wet!
-Don’t forget the Pims!

 Choose from one of the three main boat houses: Magdalen Bridge, Folly Bridge or Cherwell Boat House.